niloydana/PixL-World/README.md

 ## Contribution

 Help is welcome!
 If you want to contribute, you can by making a [pull request](https://github.com/Soham485/PixL-World/pulls)!
+If your request is accepted, your changes will appear in the source code!

 ## 🚥 Site status 🚥